List of content you will read in this article:

 Cross-check the file’s path, as this can later cause a problem in the installation process.

 After this, the installation process begins.

-Step 4: Check PIP version
+Step 4: Check the PIP version

 If you wish to see the version of your PIP, go to the Command Prompt and type the following command:

-The current version displays on the screen.
+The current version is displayed on the screen.